 Verse 48-49: "I am the bread of life.
 Your fathers ate the manna in the wilderness, and they died."

-Jesus takes up the theme of the bread again.
-He tells them the heavenly bread He offers is superior, because it offers eternal life.
+Again, Jesus takes up the theme of the bread.
+He tells them the "Heavenly Bread" He offers is superior, because it gives eternal life.

 Verses 50-51: "This is the bread that comes down from heaven, so that one may eat of it and not die.
 I am the living bread that came down from heaven.
 If anyone eats of this bread, he will live forever.
 And the bread that I will give for the life of the world is my flesh."

 Some believe that when we lay this body down, we become, "nothingness."
 However, the Bible teaches that the unsaved will die two deaths:

 1: The death of the body at the end of life on earth, (the death we are all aware of).

 2: The Spiritual death at Judgment Day, (where they are totally and eternally separated from God).

 According to this Scripture, those born again, or as Jesus said, "Eats of this bread," only suffer the death of the body, and then spend the rest of eternity with Christ.

 Our life does not disappear, we do not die and then come back to life zillions of years later.
 In this Scripture, Jesus is saying that, those who believe in Him do not die but "Will live forever."